 Most commentators agree that a major redesign is long overdue to re-engineer the discipline.
 Travel between sub-areas needs to be made more navigable, moats emptied, walls razed and bridges built.
 It’s an Isambard Kingdom Brunel the science needs as much as another Charles Darwin.

 The objectives of A General Theory of Behaviour are to take a few measured steps towards advancing Psychology as a natural science and, in so doing, to unify it (Figure P1, right panel).
 This brief introduction of 40,000 words offers twenty principles and eighty auxiliary propositions, 100 empirically falsifiable propositions.
 The principles and multiple auxiliary propositions make the General Theory fully and transparently capable of falsification.
 In embracing intentionality, purpose and desire, the General Theory is non-reductive while, at the same time, drawing upon principles from other sciences, in particular, Biology and Physiology.
-Following in the footsteps of Claude Bernard, Walter B Cannon and others, I try to convince the reader of the usefulness of the metamorphosed concept of behavioural homeostasis and, in so doing, explain the implications for the Science of Behaviour.
+Following in the footsteps of Claude Bernard, Walter B Cannon and others, I try to convince the reader of the usefulness of the metamorphosed concept of behavioural homeostasis (link to video) and, in so doing, explain the implications for the Science of Behaviour.

 My thesis is that organisms are not adapted to each other and the environment because natural selection made them that way, but they are made that way owing to an inbuilt striving towards stability and equilibrium.
 A General Theory of Behaviour is an introductory ‘User’s Guide’ aiming towards a reconfigured Science of Psychology – the target in the right-hand panel of Figure P1.
 In Chapters One and Two I describe the core elements of the theory.
 Chapters Three, Four and Five contain additional parts of the theory concerning biological rhythms, concepts of behaviour, Consciousness and the central Behaviour Control System.
 The remaining five chapters each cover three core topics from the perspective of the theory.
 These 15 topics indicate the ability of the theory to cover a broad cross-section of the discipline.